psmenon/Diabetic-Retinopathy/README.md

 Preprocessing.py: The entire preprocessing pipeline

-Testing: Notebook to obtain final results
+Testing.ipynb: Notebook to obtain final results

-Project1-Diab_Ret: The main notebook
+Project1-Diab_Ret.ipynb: The main notebook

 Note - I started this project two weeks ago and I'm still working on it